We extend warm greetings to those who are new to the Guild, and gratitude

 and RADA in that resonant setting for a remarkable Gielgud

 Centenary Gala.
-This gathering vividly recalled that occasion.
+Our 2019 gathering vividly recalled that occasion.

 But it also commemorated two anniversaries that dated back a quarter of